 Based on the results of these initial screening tests, your doctor may recommend further tests such as:

 A hormonal imbalance is often the reason behind excessive menstrual flow or menorrhagia that is associated with menstrual cycles without the release of an ovum (anovulatory cycles).
-If you have a normal cycle, the ovulation occurs, which stimulates the production of the female hormone called progesterone.
-This is why anovulatory cycles lead to insufficient amounts of progesterone, which cause excessive menstrual bleeding.
+If you have a normal cycle, ovulation occurs, which stimulates the production of the female hormone called progesterone.
+This is why anovulatory cycles lead to insufficient amounts of progesterone, which causes excessive menstrual bleeding.
 Two different age-groups are most prone to have anovulatory cycles, and these include:

 The potential reasons for excessive menstrual bleeding are divided into the following categories: